Numerical methods for multiscale inverse problems: Numerical experiments

-In the numerical simulations, we attempt to fit a homogenized model to the data by minimizing the functional \refeq{gendatafromms}.
-Forward predictions are made using an analytic solver, HMM, and a two-stage process for generating predictions.
+Table \ref{table:inverr} shows the relative error $|\hat{m} - m|/| m|$ in the estimation of the microscale parameter $m\equiv\theta\in \RR$ and Table \ref{table:invtime} contains a comparison of the performance time using different forward solvers.
 The differences in the inversion results can be attributed to the resolution of the meshes used, errors introduced by the optimization routine, and the mismatch in scales between the oscillatory data and the slowly varying predictions.

-Table \ref{table:inverr} shows the relative error in the reconstruction of the a scalar parameter $\theta\in \RR$, and Table \ref{table:invtime} contains a comparison of the performance time using the different forward solvers.
 The analytic and HMM solver perform similarly for all three microstructure models.
 The longer performance time using the two-stage solver can be attributed to first stage, where inversion for the unknown matrix coefficient $\aeff$ involves three times as many unknowns as direct inversion.